When Rachel was a preschooler, the top ten tunes boomed in the car and she was bopping along in the back.

 Ask her to paint a picture, and she’ll make abstract lines and geometrical shapes, with happy colours, but no cliche rainbows for her.

 She is unique.

-When I asked her to coordinate her outfit: it is an orange shirt and fuchsia skirt, she cocks her head: do you mean make them the same colour?
+When I asked her to coordinate her outfit: which is an orange shirt and fuchsia skirt, she cocks her head: do you mean make them the same colour?
 That’s unfashionable!
-Who knew I was doing it wrong all these years.
+Who knew I was doing it wrong all these years?

 Free-spirited, that’s who this gal is.
 She is our Rachel.

 Are you considering high school for your homeschooler?